 The library is open before school and at lunchtimes and each class has a designated weekly library lesson providing ample opportunities for children to engage with books and develop a love of literature.

 The Library has separate areas for fiction and non-fiction books.
-Fiction books are separated into sections based on the accelerated reader-coloured bands.
-The more challenging books (purple upwards) are kept alphabetically by author.
+Fiction books are separated into sections based on the accelerated reader book levels.
+The more challenging books (3.0 upwards) are kept alphabetically by author.
 The non-fiction materials are classified under the Dewey Decimal System.

 Over the course of their time at Northmead children engage in a scheme of work which has been written to explicitly teach library skills so our children can proficiently use the library for enjoyment and research.
 Our staff have knowledge of how the library and the computerised management system works so that they can support pupils when they choose books, and encourage reading for pleasure

 Junior librarians are appointed from Year 6 and this band of helpers keep the library tidy, ensure the smooth day-to-day running of the library and help other children choose a book to read.
 Being given this responsibility helps develop a sense of achievement and self-esteem in the children.

 Children and adults alike love the murals of book characters which are painted on our library walls and the displays referring to the dewy decimal system and recommended reads for the month help to engage children in the library and instil an interest in reading.

 To engage pupils further we run interactive quizzes and fun events which get children talking about books and the library.

 To encourage informal interactions with books we have developed two reading gardens in school.
 Mrs Furnell's reading garden has a stock of books which all children can engage with during their playtimes.